On the one year anniversary of my blog, I want to share something God taught me in October that I still think about almost every day…

 That night passed, and I still didn’t hear anything from God about this, but I had faith that He would speak.
-It just so happened that two nights later was our young adult group at my church called The Gathering.
+It just so happened that two nights later was our young adult group at my church.
 During worship, I knelt on the ground and prayed this simple prayer of surrender again, but I still didn’t hear anything from Him.
 At this point, I felt kind of dejected and I decided to leave early to spend some time with God alone.
 It was then, right as I was walking out the door, that my friend Vianca walked in and stopped me.
 She said that God had given her a word for me during worship, and that she would text me about it later that night!
 I was anxious to hear what she heard from God, and I wanted to make sure it was straight from Him so I prayed, “God, if this is truly a word from You, let me cry…no, let me bawl my eyes out.”
-I now realize that this sounds like a super weird prayer, but I was desperate to hear from God about this and like my Pastor, Dustin Bates, always says, “Desperation knows no decency.”

 Well, Vianca texted me what God told her, and the second I read it…I wept.
 Like, open the flood gates, get out the ark, heave sob, crocodile tears.
 I realized that God heard my prayer!
 What was the word you ask?
 She saw a vision of me during worship, and then she saw soil – the Lord was causing an earthquake to break through the ground and PLANT!